-- 1. Make sure the Epson 802.11g wireless card is inserted in the projector's card slot and the projector is configured for Access Point mode, as described on page 59. - 2.
+- 1. Do one of the following: - Make sure the projector is set up for your wired LAN network, as described on page 138.
+(Standby Mode in the Extended menu should be set to Network ON to monitor projectors in standby mode.) - Make sure the Epson 802.11g wireless card is inserted in the projector's card slot and the projector is configured for Access Point mode, as described on page 68. - 2.
 Open the web browser and enter the IP address of the projector you want to monitor in the browser window.